(Aged 9 to 13, Years 5 & 6)

 Preparing for the Next Stage in Life

-From Year 5 upwards pupils are taught by specialist teachers in all subjects and the focus is on higher order thinking, planning and writing skills as well as preparation for 11+ and 13+ examinations:
+From Year 5 upwards pupils are taught by specialist teachers in all subjects and the focus is on higher order thinking, planning and writing skills as well as preparation for 11+ examinations:

-- Taking responsibility, from Heads of School to prefects, form captains and tribe captains, is key to developing our school leaders
+- Taking responsibility, from Heads of School to prefects, form captains and house captains, is key to developing our school leaders

 - moving around the school between specialist teachers develops resilience, independence and maturity